Native-Neo/SmaulNative/README.md

 The repository contains three architecture paths:

 - The root pipeline: a custom RWKV-style recurrent model with its own trainer and MoE upcycling tools.
-- `actual_rwkv_proto`: a faithful pure-PyTorch reimplementation of the real howard-hou/RWKV-X model math (RWKV-7 TimeMix + MOBA sparse attention), CPU-safe, with pretraining/SFT, tokenizer training, and MoE upcycling that can also merge tokenizers.
+- `actual_rwkv_proto`: a pure-PyTorch reimplementation of the real howard-hou/RWKV-X model math (RWKV-7 TimeMix + MOBA sparse attention), CPU-safe, with pretraining/SFT, tokenizer training, and MoE upcycling that can also merge tokenizers.
 - `Transformer-Basic`: a Llama-style dense Transformer path with its own training, merging, and tokenizer, including 2-bit simulated QAT experiments.

 SmaulNative is intended as a practical experimentation environment for training and modifying language models without depending entirely on a large external training framework.